Article by Molly Burke, RMS Research Analyst –

 It goes without saying – some level of pre-testing is a must before launching a full-scale survey.

-In all likelihood, this is one of the most common reasons surveys are pre-tested.
+Likely, this is one of the most common reasons surveys are pre-tested.
 When you send 1,000 survey invitations out and obtain 35 completes, you know that your response rate overall will hover around 3.5%.
-This helps you guide future sample purchase and determine how many invites you need to send to reach your quotas, without having to overspend.
+This helps you guide future sample purchases and determine how many invites you need to send to reach your quotas, without having to overspend.

-2. Fishing out wording issues or questions that are difficult to answer.
+- Fix wording issues on questions that are difficult to answer.

 Another benefit of a pre-test is to test the effectiveness of your subject line or invite text.
 Spam filters are a real concern when it comes to online surveys.
 Therefore, if you have time to pre-test, you might want to think about using a few different subject lines or invite text and then see which of those worked best.